infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Mental Health.md

 > [!info]- Individualization of Care
 > - Staff : Child ratios are minimal (5:1)
 > - Individual care plans are used and updated for all children
-> - Trauma assessment conducted during admission and periodically
+> - Trauma assessment conducted during admission and periodically thereafter
-> - Children have access to consistent counselling at a fixed interval
+> - Children have access to consistent and specialized counselling at a fixed interval
 > - Children have private/personal spaces and safe peer groups
+> - Children have access to psychiatric treatment and required medication through qualified doctors
+> - Individual behavarioral challenges are responded to quickly and th

 > [!info]-